rgkrishnas/Tangle-enabled-Real-time-Water-Distribution/README.md

 # Tangle enabled Real-time Water Distribution
-## A Smart IoTA Tangle based Tamper-proof water distribution metering and Payment System.
+## A Smart IOTA Tangle based Tamper-proof water distribution metering and Payment System.
 Fresh water availability is taking a serious hit world-wide and is considered to be one of the main reasons that would trigger a third world war.
 The existing water distribution systems in existance does not have exact and real-time monitoring of water usage and metering is often done on average or approximate use.
-This PoC demonstrates the use of sensors to monitor real-time water usage along with integration with IoTA tangle to enable tamper proof data management with payment integration.
+This PoC demonstrates the use of sensors to monitor real-time water usage along with integration with IOTA tangle to enable tamper proof data management with payment integration.
 ## Brief Overview
 The Waterflow sensors stream waterflow to a procesing unit(Raspberry Pi used in this PoC).
 A python program runs to calculate the consumption and stores locally as well as streams to a http gateway.
 User can check the real-time water consumption or the accumulated consumption at any point of time.
-During the billing cycle the charges for consumption is calculated in IoTA tokens and sent to the users client app.
-User can clear the dues which gets updated in IoTA wallet.
+During the billing cycle the charges for consumption is calculated in IOTA tokens and sent to the users client app.
+User can clear the dues which gets updated in IOTA wallet.
 ## Advantages
 1. Real-time monitoring triggers alarms on water wastage due to possible leaks
-2. Tamper-proof data management due to use of IoTA tangle technology
+2. Tamper-proof data management due to use of IOTA tangle technology
 3. Smart system with exact real-time consumption measurements and automatic payment as pay per use
 ## Water Distribution ecosystem (Reference Architecture)
 ![Architecture](images/flow_diagram.JPG)